wilfredinni/pysheetComments/2019/April/poetry_vscode_p2/projects-poetry-vscode-p2.md

 - Choose [*Black* as the formatter](#Black) of our project.
 - And [included *Pytest*](#Pytest) to run our tests in a visual way.

-And in the last part we will:
+In the third and last part we will:

 - Write a sample library.
 - Build our project with *Poetry*.